CentreForDigitalHumanities/hello-kubernetes-world/kubernetes-examples/development-idp/README.md

 This example shows how to deploy the [development IdP](https://github.com/CentreForDigitalHumanities/Development-IdP) on Kubernetes.

+## About the development IdP

+The development IdP is a simple Django app that acts as an Identity Provider (IdP) for SAML and OpenID Connect (OIDC).
+It is meant to be used for (local) development and testing purposes.
+Previously, it was only available as a 'regular' python app, but now it has been dockerized and can be deployed on Kubernetes.

+To view the changes made, see [this compare view](https://github.com/CentreForDigitalHumanities/Development-IdP/compare/8ad63a6c8611e51818055b91d69a821a2e9a3290..17dcd2d1e46fa707a70517e8b2faa20794cf1f54)

 ## Caveats

 The development IdP is a very simple app that is specifically designed to be run as a single container (with an embedded database or external database).